SAP-samples/manage-apis-codejam/exercises/06-publish-api/README.md

 * Name: `S4HC`
 * Title: `SAP S/4HANA Cloud`

+## Associate API to Product and publish

-We've entered the basic details of our Product but we are missing specifying the APIs that we want to associate to it.
+We've entered the basic details of our Product but we are missing specifying the APIs that we want to associate with it.
 Let's associate the `S4HC_API_BUSINESS_PARTNER` API that we created before.

 👉 Select the `API` tab and click the `Add` button.
 Select the `S4HC_API_BUSINESS_PARTNER` API.
 Given that it is the only change that we want to do, you can go ahead and `Publish` the product.